satran/fedup/README.md

 ###Installation

-You need Python and Django installed in your system.
+You need Python installed in your system.
+Django and markdown are also required.
+You can install them using `pip`:

+    pip install Django markdown

 There should be no other dependencies.
 To start the server: